zoliszabo/laracogs-docs/docs/index.md

 #### Really?!
 How does that work?

-Well, first off we follow a pattern of View <- Controller -> Service -> Repository -> Model.
+Well, first off we follow a pattern of View <- Controller -> Service -> Model.
 Now in this pattern, Controller can be replaced with Console, or Controller/ Console and View can be completely removed.
-This means that a Controllers sole purpose is to call a Service, and pass the result to a View.
-The Service in turn contains all the logic and integration of third party services or other internal services, a service is only permitted to speak to one Repository, but can speak to infinite services.
-Repositories are permitted to speak to only one Model.
-This makes it that a model is reduced to predominantly defining itself, and any relationships it has.
+This means that a Controller's sole purpose is to call a Service, and pass the result to a View.
+The Service in turn contains all the logic and integration of third party services or other internal services, a service can talk to anything, models services etc. This makes it that a model is reduced to predominantly defining itself, and any relationships it has.
 This structure allows us to keep all layers of an application as lean as possible.
-It also enables us to remove a group (Controller/ Service/ Repository/ Model) and make it a microservice while only having to modify one Service file in the original app.
+It also enables us to remove a group (Controller/ Service/ Model) and make it a microservice while only having to modify one Service file in the original app.

-By default the CrudMaker will assume you have no base Service or Repository.
+By default the CrudMaker will assume you have no base Service.
 But, you could easily modify your templates to support a base class for each of these which would reduce the duplication in your code.

 #### Scaleable and Simple